Cladding System Details

 600x200x30/40mm and covers 0.44M²

-To calculate the quantity you require, first multiply the height by the lenght and add 10% for cutting and wastage.
+To calculate the quantity you require, first multiply the height by the length and add 10% for cutting and wastage.

 Format 2: Corner Panel